Carlos Santana On Beyonce Grammys Snub: ‘Adele Won Because She Can Sing, Sing’

 A post shared by Recording Academy / GRAMMYs (@recordingacademy) on

 Instead, Adele took top honors three times over during the biggest awards night in music.
-She ended up winning Best Album, Best Song and Album of the Year during the 2017 Grammys.
+She ended up winning Best Album, Best Song, and Album of the Year during the 2017 Grammys.
 Thankfully, Kanye West wasn’t there to rush the stage this time around and declare Beyonce the winner anyway.

 Then again, Adele did that for her pop idol.
 After winning her last award of the night for Album of the Year, Adele took the stage and exclaimed that she just couldn’t accept it.